nmcdowell00/python_for_the_datajam/README.md

 # Python for the DataJam

 Python for the DataJam is a resource that will teach you the basics of Github collaboration and Python for data analysis.
-To write our code we will be using the IDE(Integrated Development Environment) Jupytr notebooks run through Anaconda-Navigator.
+To write our code we will be using the IDE(Integrated Development Environment) JupytrLab run through Anaconda-Navigator.
 We will also use the Python libraries Pandas, MatplotLib, and Seaborne.
 You will learn how to use these tools by walking through a mock data-jam project.
 This project will analyze the effect of a pandenmic on different mental health factors.
 The reasearch questions that we will adress in the project are:
 * What factors are correlated most with mental health decline during a pandemic?
 * Do pandemics have a negative effect on mental health?
 * When compared to COVID, can H1N1 be considered a true pandemic?